 Is my Cash App balance insured by the FDIC?

-If you have a Cash Card, or are a sponsor of any active sponsored accounts, up to $250,000 of your Cash App account balance is covered by FDIC insurance through our partner banks.
-All active sponsored accounts and their sponsors are also FDIC insured with or without a Cash Card.
 The FDIC insures your balance in the event the bank holding the funds fails.
 If you have multiple Cash App accounts, and/or multiple sponsored accounts, they are included under the same insurance coverage.
-Bitcoin and investing balances are not covered by FDIC insurance; investing balances, however, are protected by SIPC.
+Bitcoin and investing balances are not covered by FDIC insurance; stock balances, however, are protected by SIPC.

 Does FDIC insurance cover fraud on individual transactions?